YashLT224/Graphql-Full-Stack-Quotes-App/readme.md

    npm install
    ```

-4. Create a `.env` file in the root directory with your MongoDB URI and JWT secret:
+4. Create a `.config` file in the root directory with your MongoDB URI and JWT secret:
    ```
    MONGO_URI=your_mongodb_uri
    JWT_SECRET=your_jwt_secret